Banner Logo

 Prepare your story and spread the word

-To who?
+To whom?
 Here comes the puzzle.
-You are a middle man, have built a platform that will help vendors and customers to meet, do business or help each other to get certain things done.
+You are a middle-aged man and have built a platform that will help vendors and customers to meet, do business, or help each other to get certain things done.

 You have to create your message smartly that resonates with both of them and they decide to come to your place.
 At the same time, your story has to resonate with the listener—tell them something they are waiting to hear and are open to believing.

 Something like Airbnb.
-They have started with “Forget Hotels” in 2007 and quickly changed to
+They started with “Forget Hotels” in 2007 and quickly changed to

 “Book rooms with locals, rather than hotels.
 Travel Like a Human”